 A history of many towers

-It is a recent construction, but the local and family history says there were predecessors.
+It is a recent construction but the local and family history says there were predecessors.

 This may be true or not, in the beginning of the 19th century, for sure there was a tower in situ.
-Aliksoo remembers very well the story of his aunt, who told him that in 1915 she climbed a tower situated near the family house.
+Alliksoo remembers very well the story of his aunt, who told him that in 1915 she climbed a tower situated near the family house.

 This one has not stood the years and has disappeared,

-picure newspaper Postimees
+picture (2008) newspaper Postimees

-Hiummaa Eiffel tower
+Hiiumaa Eiffel tower

 Alliksoo relates that he made this creation to the memory of his wife, who had passed away.
-The idea to copy the Eiffel tower was spontaneous, but, as he says on one of his websites: "Paris and the Eiffel Tower everywhere in the world are associated with l'amour"
+The idea to copy the Eiffel tower was spontaneous, but, as he says on one of his websites: "Paris and the Eiffel Tower everywhere in the world are associated with l'amour".

-picture website kunstikeskus
+picture from website kunsti keskus

 A touristic site